 RSUs and Private Companies

 How to handle RSUs at private companies can be more complicated, since there’s not always a liquid market where you can buy or sell your shares.
 Some private companies also use a “double-trigger” vesting schedule, in which shares don’t vest until the company has a liquidity event, such as an initial public offering or a buyout.

 It’s important to consider your unique financial needs when deciding what to do with your RSU stock.
 Your specific financial goals, the amount of debt you may hold, the other types of investments you might be making, are all factors to consider when weighing the pros and cons of selling or holding your RSU shares.

-Whether you have RSUs or not, a great way to build a diversified portfolio is by opening an account with the SoFi Invest® brokerage platform, where you can buy stocks, ETFs, cryptocurrency, and even IPOs.
+Whether you have RSUs or not, a great way to build a diversified portfolio is by opening an account with the SoFi Invest® brokerage platform, where you can buy stocks, ETFs, cryptocurrency, and even buy pre-IPO stock.
 When you work with SoFi Invest you have access to complimentary financial planning, which can help you make the most of your restricted stock units.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.